Švejk's journey is mapped on an Austria-Hungary map from 1914, showing the military districts of the

 Background

-Gödöllő is a town north of Budapest which in the times of the Dual Monarchy was a summer residence of the Hungarian king (Emperor Franz Joseph I.).
-It was even more frequently visited by the queen (Sissi) and was a popular place amongst the upper layers of society.
+is a town north of Budapest which in the times of the Dual Monarchy was a summer residence of the Hungarian king (Emperor Franz Joseph I).
+It was even more frequently visited by Queen Sisi and was a popular place among the upper layers of society.

 Jaroslav Hašek and his 12th march battalion no doubt passed through on the way to the front, most likely on 1 July 1915 (they left Bruck the previous evening).